Isobel (song): Composition and lyrics

 She decided to send to the world, all these moths that she had trained to go and fly all over the world and go inside windows of people's houses— the ones that were too clever— and they'd sit on their shoulder and remind them to stop being clever and start to function by their instincts.
 They do that by saying "Nah-nah-nan-nah-nah!" to them...
 (Björk waves a finger in front of her face)... and then they'd say "Oh!
 Sorry!
 I was being all clever there!", and start functioning on instinct.

 In the city, Isobel "dances naked on tables and falls in love with all the wrong people and causes pain", so she decides to live in isolation once again.
 Throughout the track, Björk shifts from a third person narration to a first person narration, placing herself as both the narrator and the protagonist.
 This duality is represented in the single's artwork —which features Björk kissing herself— and the song's music video.
 The singer has indeed described the lyrics as "part autobiography part storytelling".
 In the first verse, Björk describes Isobel's birth: "In a forest pitch-dark / Glowed the tiniest spark / It burst into a flame / Like me".
 When singing "My name Isobel / Married to myself / My love Isobel / Living by herself" the singer describes Isobel's isolation and also "to have that relationship with [herself] and be self-sufficient and surprise [herself]."

 Björk has said the character's name is Isobel instead of Isabel as a reference to "isolation".
-The character also gets its name from Isobel Griffith, an arranger that was collaborating on the album.
+The character also gets its name from Isobel Griffiths, an arranger that was collaborating on the album.
 She envisioned the tale inspired by epic stories like those of Colombian writer Gabriel García Márquez —wanting to create "a very South American sort of drama"—, and 19th century literature.
 Björk has also described the character as mythological, saying she represents intuition in the way Atlas stands for strength and Neptune is the god of the ocean.
 In an interview with Politiken, she also agreed that the song describes "the duality between reason and emotions, between intuition and intellect".
 Being a fan of Brazilian music, Björk affirmed she wrote the song whilst listening to Brazilian singer Elis Regina, to whom she later dedicated the song.